Rilliaa/sentry-id/README.md

 * **IndoBERTweet + augmentation** achieved the best results (Accuracy: 99.0%, Macro F1: 99.3%).
 * Augmentation consistently improved performance, especially for minority class *RISKY*.
 * TF-IDF + Logistic Regression remains a solid baseline but is outperformed by transformer-based fine-tuning.
+* Future research is encouraged to specifically enrich the variety of RISKY comments, enabling the model to better capture borderline text patterns and improve classification accuracy in ambiguous cases

 ---